JakeBrowning90/file-uploader/README.md

 When clicking the "download" button, the target file appears in a new tab instead of opening the download manager.
 I believe this may be an issue with Chrome, but I'll have an easier time testing in a live environment.

+I'd like to give the app a more responsive/mobile friendly design, but have held off until I have more time to polish the style.

 ## How to use
 Use the Sign Up button at the top of the screen to create an account.
 Once you've registered a valid email address and password, you may log in and see the Home page.
 This is where all of your folders and uploaded files will be visible.